Egypt in England

 It is noteworthy that within the general vicinity of Avebury, we find no less than five stone circles, including the recently excavated Marden Henge, thought to be even larger than Stonehenge.
 But Avebury dwarfs even these two monuments, though little of it remains today.
 As long ago as the middle of the 17th century, the antiquarian, John Aubrey wrote "Avebury does as much exceed in greatness the so renowned Stonehenge as a cathedral doth a parish church."
 Very close to Avebury we find one of the most enigmatic monuments in Europe: Silbury Hill.
 This enormous artificial mound rises some 130 feet above the surrounding plain and is 500 feet wide at its base.

 Despite the many excavations made during the past 300 years nothing of any significance has ever been found within Silbury Hill, and certainly no skeletal or funerary remains such as we might expect if the mound were a tomb as some have suggested.
 In this it shares a relationship with the Great Pyramid of Giza, also an artificial 'mound', and one within which nothing has been found either, despite the continuing assertion by orthodox archaeologists and Egyptologists that it was the 'tomb' of 'Khufu' or Cheops.
 What we do know from a seismic survey conducted in 2002, is that Silbury Hill was probably constructed in the shape of an ascending spiral, which connects it with ancient Egypt in which we find many step-pyramids.
-Those of you who have read The Golden Star, or know somewhat of occult science will see the significance of this design, for "everything moves and evolves in circles, ovoids and spirals in cyclic evolution of the Universes of Spirit and Matter—which are One!" as the aforementioned book tells us.
+Those of you who have read The Golden Star, or know somewhat of Occult Science will see the significance of this design, for "everything moves and evolves in circles, ovoids and spirals in cyclic evolution of the Universes of Spirit and Matter—which are One!" as the aforementioned book tells us.

 Silbury Hill also shares another curious relationship with ancient Egypt.
 The British monument is located at latitude 51 degrees 25 minutes north and has an angle of slope of 30 degrees, whilst the Great Pyramid is situated at 30 degrees north and has an angle of slope of 51 degrees and 51 minutes.
 Make of this what you will; we are not sure if the coincidence is significant or not.
 What we would say is that Avebury and the surrounding megalithic sites all point to this area having been a centre of the solar worship and instruction in the Mysteries in England, and that this worship and instruction was essentially the same as we find in ancient Egypt during the 18th Dynasty.